SeLub/chat-app/README.md

 10. View uploaded images as clean thumbnails with filenames displayed below
 11. Monitor your usage with real-time statistics in the right panel
 12. Use the menu to save, load, or export conversations
+13. Return to your working conversation after loading saved ones (preserves your progress)
-13. Access the Dashboard to manage all saved conversations with search, bulk operations, and statistics
+14. Access the Dashboard to manage all saved conversations with search, bulk operations, and statistics
-14. Your current conversation auto-saves and restores on page reload
+15. Your current conversation auto-saves and restores on page reload

 ## Features in Detail

 ### Conversation Management
 - **Auto-save**: Current conversation automatically saved to localStorage
 - **Named saves**: Save important conversations with custom names
+- **Current conversation backup**: Preserves working conversation when browsing saved ones
+- **Return to current**: Easy way to get back to your working conversation
 - **Dashboard**: Dedicated page for managing all conversations
 - **Search & Filter**: Find conversations by name or content
 - **Bulk Operations**: Select and manage multiple conversations at once